emanueleborgonovo/MikadoPlots/README.md

 The subroutine "mikado.m" encodes the Mikado plot algorithm described in Section 7.

-The remaining "mikadotests.m" contains several examples, some of which are in the remaining Matlab files.
+The remaining "mikadotest.m" contains several examples, some of which are in the remaining Matlab files.